diegocarreira/upsell-next/README.md

     - **Variation A:** No social proof displayed
     - **Variation B:** Yes - social proof displayed in the products

-- **Hypothesis 3:** Making the secondary CTA more explicit would discourage customers if missing the offer.
+- **Hypothesis 3:** Making the secondary CTA more explicit would discourage customers of missing the offer.
     - **Variation A:**
     **Secondary CTA says**: Decline Offer
     - **Variation B:**